Dineshkumar2172/Docker-Kubernetes/kubernetes/README.md

 > Containers - Normal (Docker) containers
 >
 > Services - A logical set (group) of pods with a unique, pod- and container- independent IP address.

+## Understanding kubernetes Objects

+> 1. Kubernetes works with objects.
+(Pods, Deployments, Services, Volumes etc)
+> 2. Objects can be created in two ways: Imperatively or Declaratively